Following my conversation with Elder Ricardo Welch, the senior pastor of Prayer Tower

-He continues, “Viewing it more from a grant perspective is better and the city seems to be moving in that direction.
+He continues, “Viewing it more from a grant perspective is better, and the city seems to be moving in that direction.
 They recently brought George Smith on.
-It is to help folks keep their property and maintain so they don’t end up spiraling down with code violations and fines.”
+It is to help folks keep their property and maintain, so they don’t end up spiraling down with code violations and fines.”

 The Importance of Housing Education

-“If you keep people in their houses by educating them on what that home means from a point of generational wealth, they won’t lose it.
+“If you keep people in their houses by educating them on what that home means from the point of generational wealth, they won’t lose it.
 A lot of people are now knocking on doors to get people to sell.
 My mom still lives in her home on 16th Street South.
 And she gets an offer every week.”

 He adds, “People have to be educated on the value.
-The $50,000 profit may sound good but where are you going to go live?”
+The $50,000 profit may sound good, but where are you going to go live?”

-He likens the process to people trying to navigate the school system, saying “It’s complicated.”
+He likens the process to people trying to navigate the school system, saying, “It’s complicated.”

 The ultimate goal is to combat “talking in terms people don’t understand.
 So having a navigator or advocate can help people stay in their homes.”